webpack --env prod

 dependency(file: string) // shortcut

 Add a file as dependency of the loader result in order to make them watchable.
-For example, sass-loader
+For example, sass-loader, less-loader uses this to recompile whenever any imported css file changes.

 Add a directory as dependency of the loader result.